Last Updated on by

 Price is an understandable concern.
-The necessary starter pack, which includes the Hue bridge and three bulbs, is just shy of $200.
+The necessary starter pack, which includes the Hue bridge and three bulbs.
 While the bulbs are designed to last for several years before needing to be replaced, the initial cost is still an issue for many consumers.

 The wattage and light output of the Philips Hue bulbs isn’t necessarily weak but it’s just not as sharp and crisp in comparison to the LIFX bulbs.

 A side-by-side comparison of both smart bulbs can help you determine which one is the best fit for your budget and lifestyle.